hirefire/hirefire-resource-ruby/README.md

 ## Guides & Documentation

-For detailed instructions on how to integrate HireFire with your Ruby application, please refer to our [Ruby Guide].
+For detailed instructions on how to integrate HireFire with your Ruby application, please refer to our [Ruby Guides].

 ## Development